opendatasoft/ods-documentation/source/sourcing_and_processing_data/federation.rst

 Overriding metadata and visualizations
 --------------------------------------

-Both metadata and visualization can be overrided.
+Both metadata and visualization can be overriden.
 Simply hit **Override** and fill the value you want.

 .. ifconfig:: language == 'en'